ibbatta/vuejs-socketio/README.md

 ## __Contributing__

-- If you don't have, create an account on [Firebase](https://www.firebase.com/)
 - Fork it!
-- Change the firebaseConfig variables with yours
 - Create your feature branch: `git checkout -b my-new-feature`
-- Commit your changes: `git commit -am 'Add some feature'` (without your firebaseConfig)
+- Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
 - Submit a pull request